mbenford/NuCheck/README.md

 ## Using NuCheck

-NuCheck accepts a solution file as its one single command line argument:
+NuCheck accepts a solution file as its first command line argument:

 	> nucheck solution.sln